apache/flink/docs/content/docs/dev/table/data_stream_api.md

 {{< /tab >}}
 {{< /tabs >}}

-Setting the runtime mode has the following implications (among others):
+One must meet the following prerequisites before setting the runtime mode to `BATCH`:

 - All sources must declare themselves as bounded.
-Otherwise an exception is thrown.

 - Currently, table sources must emit insert-only changes.

-Otherwise an exception is thrown.
+- Operators need a sufficient amount of [off-heap memory]({{< ref "docs/deployment/memory/mem_setup_tm" >}}#managed-memory) for sorting and other intermediate results.

+- All table operations must be available in batch mode.
+Currently, some of them are only available in streaming mode.
+Please check the corresponding Table API & SQL pages.

+A batch execution has the following implications (among others):

 - Progressive watermarks are neither generated nor used in operators.
 However, sources emit a maximum watermark before shutting down.